 It is the author’s belief that cross dressers suffer enough abuse from the uninformed that adding out of date and misconstrued biblical passages as ammunition to back-up such objections only exacerbates.
 Fortunately, priests and rabbis are beginning to counsel young CDs and their families by helping them understand that we are all individuals created in God’s image and that guilt should be shed.

-Another interpretation offered for the above verse was the subterfuge of troops fleeing their enemy to don female clothes to escape , not unusual in ancient wars and in recent times.
+Another interpretation offered for the biblical verse so often quoted was the subterfuge of troops fleeing their enemy to don female clothes to escape , not unusual in ancient wars and in recent times.
 When the Titanic was sinking women and children had priority in lifeboats which was an opportunity seized by a few males to disguise themselves.
-Possibly the chapter in Deuteronomy referred to these escaping warriors — we will never know.
+Possibly the chapter in Deuteronomy referred to those few attempting to escape death — we will never know.

 Certainly many rejections to continue these personal relationships have been strongly influenced by the girl’s parental upbringing.
 Religious teachings, just a they do on the world stage, can be interpreted from their original meanings or modified down through the ages; modified to fit a personal or political agenda.
 Passages in the Old and New Testament still haunt those CDs who, because of the religious beliefs of their parents take the words literally without the benefit of learning alternative meanings or the original intentions of the biblical writer for they were never etched in stone.